 - How quickly can I close?

 Typically escrow periods are 30 to 45 days.

 Unfortunately, there is no crystal ball of whether a certain home is a bargain and will appreciate, but as long as you or your Realtor researches you can keep the surprises to a minimum.
-By far, the best method is to check out similar properties that have sold in your area (otherwise called “comps”) and check if those prices have been going up or down in the recent past.
-If you would like comps on a property in the Bangor, Maine area give Jake a call at 207-907-9861 or shoot him an email at email@example.com.
+By far, the best method is to check out similar properties that have sold in your area (other wide called "comps") and check if those prices have been going up or down in the recent past.

 Generally speaking, knocking 5% off the list price won't ruffle any feathers.
 But if a home has been sitting on the market for months, you can venture below that because at the end of the day, you don't know how low a seller will go, as there are a million different motivations for selling a property.
 If the sellers are eager to get out of a property, you might just score a sweet deal.

 That is completely up to you.
-Some home shoppers can look at hundreds of homes online but then vie 10homes in person before putting in an offer.
+Some home shoppers can look at hundreds of homes online but then view 10 homes in person before putting in an offer.
 Now keep in mind this varies for different people.
 Some people are able to find their next homes within hours of starting their search and for others it takes months.
-If you really want to streamline the process, consider honing in on a particular neighborhood or two that you’re keen on.
-But on the other hand, if you’re feeling limited by your options, you may want to expand to surrounding areas.
+If you really want to streamline the process, consider focusing in on a particular neighborhood or two that you're keen on.
+But on the other hand, if you're feeling limited by your options, you may want to expend to surrounding areas.

 It really depends on your income and other financial obligations.
 I recommend you contact a local mortgage company to get pre-approved so you know what you can realistically afford and do it before you start shopping around.
 I mean it really stinks if you see houses that you fall in love with just to find out that they are outside of your price range.